 Starting the Cooker

 When the rice is finished, the red cooking indicator light will automatically change to yellow to indicate that the rice is being kept warm.
-If the rice starts to cool down, the red light will come on and reheat the rice until it reaches the proper temperature.
+If the rice starts to cool down, the red indicator will light when the heating element comes on.
+It will warm the rice until it reaches the proper temperature.

 Don't attempt to open the cooker until the cooking cycle is complete.
 Allow the rice to rest for several minutes before opening the cooker.
 Fluff the rice with a fork before serving.
 For softer rice, allow the rice to soak in the inner pot for 15 to 20 minutes before cooking.